LinkTheCoder/LinkTheCoder/README.md

 - ⚙️ Learning a bit Server-side languages like Node, Express etc.

 - 🔁 Also a bit DevOps like Docker, Git etc.

+- 🖥️ Use OS like Windows, WSL(Windows Subsystem for Linux), Android.